machal/cssmine-content/content/node-js-installation.md

 globally.
 All the ways to do it are described here:
 [nodejs.org/en/download/](https://nodejs.org/en/download/)

-Test if everything's OK by using the command for displaying the NPM version:
+Test if everything’s OK by using the command for displaying the NPM version:

 ```bash
 npm -v